Edit

 The test subcommand validates the actual state of a resource instance against a desired state.

 This subcommand tests one instance of a specific DSC Resource.
-To test multiple resources, use a resource group or the dsc config test command.
+To test multiple resources, use a group resource, adapter resource, or the dsc config test command.

-The desired state of the instance to test must be passed to this command as a JSON or YAML object.
-The object properties must be valid properties for the resource.
-The instance properties can be passed to this command from stdin, as a string with the --input option, or from a saved file with the --path option.
+The desired state of the instance to test must be passed to this command as a JSON or YAML object with the --input or --file option.

-If this command is invoked for a command-based DSC Resource that doesn't define its own test operation, DSC performs a synthetic test.
+If this command is invoked for a command resource that doesn't define its own test operation, DSC performs a synthetic test.
 The synthetic test compares each property for the desired state of an instance against the actual state.
 The synthetic test uses strict, case-sensitive equivalence.
 If the desired state for a property and the actual state aren't the same, DSC marks the property as out of the desired state.

 This command only validates instance properties under two conditions: